Historism: Criticism

 Because of the power held on the social sciences by logical positivism, historism or historicism is deemed unpopular.

 Georg G. Iggers is one of the most important critical authors on historism.
-His book The German Conception of History: The National Tradition of Historical Thought from Herder to the Present, first published in 1968 (by Wesleyan University Press, Middletown, Ct.) is a "classic” among critiques of historism.
+His book The German Conception of History: The National Tradition of Historical Thought from Herder to the Present, first published in 1968 is a "classic" among critiques of historism.

-Another critique is presented by the German philosopher Friedrich Nietzsche, whose essay Vom Nutzen und Nachteil der Historie für das Leben (On the Use and Abuse of History for Life, 1874) denounces “a malignant historical fever”.
+Another critique is presented by the German philosopher Friedrich Nietzsche, whose essay "Vom Nutzen und Nachteil der Historie für das Leben" ("On the Use and Abuse of History for Life", 1874) denounces "a malignant historical fever".
 Nietzsche contends that the historians of his times, the historists, damaged the powers of human life by relegating it to the past instead of opening it to the future.
 For this reason, he calls for a return, beyond historism, to humanism.

 Karl Popper was one of the most distinguished critics of historicism.
 He differentiated between both phenomena as follows: The term historicism is used in his influential books The Poverty of Historicism and The Open Society and Its Enemies to describe “an approach to the social sciences which assumes that historical prediction is their primary aim, and which assumes that this aim is attainable by discovering the 'rhythms' or the 'patterns', the 'laws' or the 'trends' that underlie the evolution of history”.
 Popper wrote with reference to Hegel's theory of history, which he criticized extensively.
 By historism on the contrary, he means the tendency to regard every argument or idea as completely accounted for by its historical context, as opposed to assessing it by its merits.
 Historism does not aim for the 'laws' of history, but premises the individuality of each historical situation.

 On the basis of Popper's definitions, the historian Stefan Berger proposes as a proper word usage:

 I deliberately use the term ‘historism’ (and ‘historist’) rather than ‘historicism’ (and ‘historicist’).
 Whereas ‘historism’ (in Historismus), as represented by Leopold von Ranke, can be seen as an evolutionary, reformist concept which understands all political order as historically developed and grown, ‘historicism’ (Historizismus), as defined and rejected by Karl Popper, is based on the notion that history develops according to predetermined laws towards a particular end.
 The English language, by using only one term for those different concepts, tends to conflate the two.
 Hence I suggest using two separate terms in analogy to the German language.